doo/scanbot-sdk-example-ionic/README.md

 The Scanbot SDK Cordova Plugin is available as [npm package](https://www.npmjs.com/package/cordova-plugin-scanbot-sdk).

-The app demonstrates only a few features of the plugin.
-For more details please see this [documentation](https://scanbotsdk.github.io/documentation/cordova/).
+For more details about the Plugin please see this [documentation](https://scanbotsdk.github.io/documentation/cordova/).

 ## What is Scanbot SDK?